 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

-PRECAUTIONS: Before receiving this medication, tell your doctor or pharmacist if you are allergic to it; or to other vaccines; or if you have any other allergies.
+PRECAUTIONS: Before receiving this vaccine, tell the health care professional if you are allergic to it; or to yeast; or to other vaccines; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This vaccine is not recommended for use during pregnancy.
 Consult your doctor for more details.

 It is unknown if this vaccine passes into breast milk.
 Consult your doctor before breast-feeding.